CodeEditorBench/CodeEditorBench/README.md

 - `--end_idx`: The ending index for processing the dataset.

 Remember that to fully understand these hyperparameters, you should consult the source code of `vllm_inference.py`.

+### Evaluation

+Please refer to our eval repo for more details.